radrbiz/radr-rest/README.md

 [Try it! >](https://ripple.com/build/rest-tool/#generate-wallet)

-There are two steps to making a new account on the Ripple network: randomly creating the keys for that account, and sending it enough XRP to meet the account reserve.
+There are two steps to making a new account on the Radr network: randomly creating the keys for that account, and sending it enough XRP to meet the account reserve.

 Generating the keys can be done offline, since it does not affect the network at all.
-To make it easy, Ripple-REST can generate account keys for you.
+To make it easy, Radr-REST can generate account keys for you.

-*Caution:* Ripple account keys are very sensitive, since they give full control over that account's money on the Ripple network.
+*Caution:* Radr account keys are very sensitive, since they give full control over that account's money on the Radr network.
 Do not transmit them to untrusted servers, or unencrypted over the internet (for example, through HTTP instead of HTTPS).
 There *are* bad actors who are sniffing around for account keys so they can steal your money!

 #### Response ####